2025–26 Blackpool F.C. season: October

 On 4 October, AFC Wimbledon beat Blackpool 2–0 at Bloomfield Road.
 Steve Bruce was sacked as manager shortly thereafter, replaced in the interim by coaches Stephen Dobbie and Steve Banks.

 Seven days later, Blackpool lost for the eighth time in their opening twelve league fixtures, this time at Stockport County, leaving them second-bottom in the table.

 On 14 October, Blackpool recorded their second-consecutive win in the EFL League Trophy, beating Nottingham Forest Under-21s 2–1 at Bloomfield Road.
 Emil Hansson and Josh Bowler scored for the hosts.

 A draw followed on 18 October, 1–1 at home to Wycombe Wanderers in League One.
 The visitors equalised twelve minutes into stoppage time.

-Ian Evatt was installed as the club's new head coach on 21 October, signing a three-year contract.
+Ian Evatt was installed as the club's new head coach on 21 October, signing a two-and-a-half-year contract.
 Four days later, Blackpool beat second-bottom Peterborough United 2–1 at London Road Stadium, with goals by Josh Bowler and Scott Banks.
 Blackpool switched places in the table with the hosts, leading to Darren Ferguson's dismissal as manager a few hours later.

 On 1 November, Blackpool secured a place in the second round of the FA Cup, beating Scunthorpe United at Bloomfield Road by a single Ashley Fletcher goal after 17 minutes.

 November

 Blackpool continued their 100% start under Ian Evatt with a 3–1 victory over Cardiff City at Bloomfield Road on 8 November.
 Ashley Fletcher scored twice and Tom Bloxham got the third for the hosts, who climbed two places to 21st.

 On 11 November, Blackpool lost 2–1 at Tranmere Rovers in the EFL Trophy, but still progressed to the next stage of the competition after finishing second in the group.

 A second-consecutive defeat followed on 15 November, 1–0 at Burton Albion.
+Blackpool dropped one place to 22nd.

+A week later, Blackpool returned from Leyton Orient with a point after Ashley Fletcher's injury-time equaliser in a 1–1 draw.
+The visitors remained 22nd.

+Blackpool lost 3–0 at home to Reading on 29 November.
+They remained 22nd.